lanainland/lanainland.github.io/_travel/cairo.md

 #### Sunset over Cairo | Muhammad Ali Mosque at night | Madrasa of Umm al-Sultan Sha'ban

+A more realistic version of Cairo during the daytime tells a different story.
+A non-stop flow of cars, bikes and people, all of whom are incredibly busy and in a hurry to get somewhere.
+It all somehow works in the end!

 ![busy roads and square](./assets/img/travel/egypt/cairo/cairo10.jpg){: width="100%"}

 #### Area around the Ramses Railway Station